patrickjohncollins/patrickjohncollins.github.io/index.md

-Title: And so it steps forth into the unknown
+---
-slug: about
+title: And so it steps forth into the unknown
-SAVE_AS: index.html
+---

 <img src="/images/patrick-writing-small.jpg">